lechmazur/persuasion/README.md

 This benchmark measures how much one language model can move another model's stated position in a multi-turn conversation.

 Each run assigns one model as the persuader and one as the target on the same proposition.
 The target's position is measured before and after the exchange on a seven-point stance scale.
+That readout is not based on a single answer: the target is probed three times before the conversation and three times after it in separate hidden evaluator-only calls, and the benchmark uses the mean of those probe stances as its primary pre/post estimate.
+Each model pair also runs both sides of each topic, so the same pair is tested once with the persuader arguing `PRO` and once with the persuader arguing `CON`.
 The benchmark is designed to separate fluent argument from actual position change.

 ---